andrew01144/OPA-tips/opareport_CookBook.md

 This one-liner clears the error counters (```-C```) with no output (```-o none```), then waits 60 seconds to allow for some errors to occur.
 It then runs a report that lists any links running slower than they should (```-o slowlinks```) and any links with errors (```-o errors```).
 Consider:
-- Always remember to include ```-o slowlinks``` because a bad cable may cause the link to be downgraded, and the downgraded (slower) link may no longer show any errors.
+- Always remember to include ```-o slowlinks``` because errors on a link may cause the link to be downgraded, and the downgraded (slower) link may no longer show any errors.
-- Think about the error thresholds which are configured in /etc/opa/opamon.conf (XXX more words needed).
+- Errors are only reported if they exceed the thresholds configured in /etc/opa/opamon.conf.
+  If you are accumulating errors over a short time (60 seconds in this example), you may want to lower the thresholds in the file.
 - Not all errors are bad.
 Understanding the meaning of the different error types is key to diagnosing problems.
-  A full discussion of the different error counters is beyond the scope of this document, but for some brief examples:
+  A full discussion of the different error counters is beyond the scope of this document, but are some brief points:
   - The LinkDowned counter shows how many times the link has gone down.
-A bad cable could cause a link to go down occasionally, which is a problem.
+A bad cable could cause a link to go down occasionally, which is a problem;
-    A rebooting node will also cause the link to go down, which is not a problem.
+    but a rebooting node will also cause the link to go down, and that is not a problem.
-  - The XXX shows that errors have occured on the link.
-That may be a bad cable.
-But, can also occur when the link comes up.
+  - XXXs show that errors have occured on the link.
+That may indicate a bad cable.
+However, errors can also occur when the link comes up.
-    So, if XXX is present along with LinkDowned, this may not be a problem.
+    So, if XXXs are present along with LinkDowned, this may not be a problem.

 ### Example: Report the LinkQualityIndicator of every active port in the fabric.